fbpx

 Read and Grow: 10 Unique Study Spots in Grand Forks

 As a student, studying is what occupies most of my day, even after the classes or during the weekends – it is my laptop and me against the world.
 But studying all the time can be a drag, and so I find different places to mix it up.
-As such, I categorized the Coolest places in Grand Forks into three categories: restaurants, coffee shops, and libraries
+As such, I categorized the Coolest study spots in Grand Forks into three categories: restaurants, coffee shops, and libraries

 A restaurant’s main goal is to serve food, but my thought process is that I have to eat while I study anyway, so what better way to maximize my time than work while waiting for my food.
 Or sometimes talking with friends helps me generate ideas for a paper.
 Nevertheless, restaurants are best for people who like to study in crowded places.